kelnadim87/fiat_stripe/README.md

 > Note: You'll need to configure `StripeEvent.signing_secret` to handle webhooks with `stripe_event`.

-Create an initializer at `config/initializers/fiat_stripe.rb` to set some required global variables:
+You'll also need to set some required variables:

 ```ruby
 FiatStripe.live_default_plan_id = "plan_id"